JensT1999/CQuickSort/README.md

 	quicksort(ARRAY, TYPE_OF_ARRAY, BYTESIZEOFSTRUCT, ARRAY_LENGTH, COMPARATOR);

 Please note:
-- BYTESIZEOFSTRUCT is only necessary when your trying to sort an array of structs.
+- BYTESIZEOFSTRUCT is only necessary when you're trying to sort an array of structs
-- Also when sorting structs you have to point on a comparator function as function pointer.
+- When sorting structs, you must pass a comparator function pointer
-- COMPARATOR can be NULL (NOT when TYPE_OF_ARRAY equals SPECIAL_STRUCT) -> if so a default comparator is provided.
+- COMPARATOR can be NULL (NOT when TYPE_OF_ARRAY equals SPECIAL_STRUCT) -> in that case, a default comparator will be used

 ### Examples